dalemusser/cloudnode/aws_key_pair.md

 *Important:* First, make sure the **Region** in the top navigation bar is set to the region you want to use and is used to create the key pair, the security group, and the EC2 instance.

 In the top center area of the page is Resources.
-Click on *Key pairs* under resources.
+Click on *Key pairs* under Resources.

 On the Key pairs page click on the *Create key pair* button (top left).